seanngocu/presentation/README.md

 # Submitting your presentation

+First, fork this repo in GitHub into your own account.
+You can choose to do additional collaboration with your team members, via branching, or other GitHub/git functionality -- that's up to you.

-Copy the [`sample-talk`](sample-talk) directory to a directory at the same level, but one that uses your presentation group name.
+Work on the repo.
+Start by copying the [`sample-talk`](sample-talk) directory to a directory at the same level, but one that uses your presentation group name.
 So for example if your group name is "Perils of Python", you should create a directory `perils-of-python`.
-Use `git add` and `git commit` to commit any files in this directory, and submit a GitHub pull request so it can be merged in with this repo.
+Use `git add` and `git commit` to commit any files in this directory.
+We need different group directories so we can merge it one collective repo by the end.

+Lastly, submit a GitHub pull request so it can be merged in with this repo.
+You may need to push additional changes until you are completely finished -- or if we have further questions for you.

 # Choosing a topic